 1 teaspoon red chili powder or to taste

-200g Green gram or green moong beans, soaked for 4 hours, and drained
+200g Green gram or green mung beans, soaked for 4 hours, and drained

 500ml of water